Exabyte-io/documentation/docs/tutorials/dft/chemical/neb-vasp.md

 # Calculate Reaction Profile Using the Nudged Elastic Band (NEB) method

-This tutorial page explains how to calculate the energy reaction profile and activation barrier for the multi-dimensional energy space of chemical reactions via the **Nudged Elastic Bands (NEB) method**, by making use of the [interpolated sets](../../../materials-designer/header-menu/advanced/interpolated-set.md) introduced in a [separate tutorial](../../materials/interpolated-sets.md).
+This tutorial page explains how to calculate the energy reaction profile and activation barrier for the multi-dimensional energy space of chemical reactions via the **Nudged Elastic Bands (NEB) method**, by making use of the [interpolated sets](../../../materials-designer/header-menu/advanced/interpolated-set.md) of intermediate image structures.

 We consider the example of a one-dimensional, three-atom molecule of Hydrogen (H3) throughout the present tutorial, and shall be making use of [VASP](../../../software-directory/modeling/vasp/overview.md) as the main simulation engine.